Historical Apoplexy · State Legislative Adaptations · New Mexico

 in 1890, was part of this system.
 It has since been reclaimed

-by the nineteen Pueblos and now serves as a tribally
+by the nineteen Pueblos and is now a tribally controlled

 (e) The Tularosa Basin Downwinders breathed fallout from a